Performance Anomalies in Concurrent Data Structure Microbenchmarks: Randomness in Concurrent Microbenchmark Experiments

 \subsection{Pre-Generated Array of Random Numbers}

 One might be tempted to think that the best way to obtain fast, high quality randomness would be to pre-generate a large array of RNs (or one array per thread) before running an experiment.
 Then, one could employ hardware randomness, or a cryptographic hash function, and push the high cost of generating random numbers into the unmeasured setup phase of the experiment.
-We tested this method in Setbench with per thread arrays of pre-generated RNs using the KISS and MT PRNGs versus in place RN generation with each algorithm.
+We tested this method in Setbench with per thread arrays of pre-generated RNs using the XOR-SH* and MT PRNGs versus in-place RN generation with each algorithm.
+It is important to note that the pre-generated array approach eliminates the cost of in-place random number generation; during an experiment it is simply a matter of requesting an index into an array to generate the next random.
 A limitation of an array-based approach is, of course, the array size.
 It is undesirable to have frequent repetition of RNs during experimentation.
 We use array sizes of 10 million to generate a large set of RNs.
-Results in Figure \ref{array_results}(c) indicate the KISS\_Array employed during experiments was notably slower than using the KISS algorithm in-place.
-This is due to the fact that a large array of 10 Million will lead to additional clock cycles generated by cache misses.
-An algorithm that is relatively fast, such as the KISS PRNG, will not benefit from taking a pre-generated array-based approach.
-However, a slightly more complex algorithm such as MT with more instructions in the PRNG algorithm, as illustrated in Figure \ref{array_results}(a), can benefit from an array-based approach.
-The MT\_Array has slightly higher throughput results than using MT alone as indicated in (c).
+Results in Figure \ref{array_results}(c) indicate the XOR-SH*\_Array employed during experiments was notably slower than using the XOR-SH* algorithm in-place.
+This is due to the fact that accessing a large array of 10 million will lead to additional clock cycles generated by cache misses.
+An algorithm that is relatively fast, such as the XOR-SH* PRNG, will not benefit from taking a pre-generated array-based approach.
+However, a slightly more complex algorithm such as MT, which requires more instructions (Figure \ref{array_results}(a)), can benefit from an array-based approach.
+The MT\_Array generates slightly higher throughput results than using MT alone as indicated in Figure \ref{array_results}(c).
 However, the benefit is not as striking as one may expect with an array-based PRNG approach.

-There may be use cases for an Array-based PRNG such as requiring a more complicated (exotic) distribution of RNs.
+There may be use cases for an array-based PRNG such as requiring a more complicated (exotic) distribution of RNs.
 In this case, pre-generating RNs in an array may be an effective approach to limiting the overhead of a complex algorithm.